-In January of 2016, the circuit court held a final dispositional hearing.
-Petitioner acknowledges that he had a "substantive conversation" about the case with his counsel prior to the hearing.
-At the hearing, petitioner was sworn in and stated his intention to voluntarily relinquish his parental rights to the child.
-The circuit court and parties questioned him about his understanding of the proceedings and his relinquishment.
-In response to those questions, petitioner confirmed that he was not threatened or promised anything in exchange for his relinquishment.
-He further stated that he understood that his relinquishment was not conditional on his ability to visit with the child and that he could be "denied visitation or contact . . . [and] not have legal recourse[.]"
-Petitioner was also informed that he had no control over who ultimately adopted the child.
-By order entered on March 11, 2016, the circuit court accepted petitioner's voluntary relinquishment of parental rights.
+The matter was scheduled for a final hearing in January of 2016.
+Having discussed the case with her counsel prior to the hearing, petitioner was sworn in and voluntarily relinquished her parental rights to the children.
+Petitioner was informed that she had no further right to the care, custody, and control of the children.
+Petitioner was asked whether she was threatened or promised anything in exchange for her relinquishment, and she stated that she had no right to visit the children and if "for any reason whatsoever you do not visit or contact [the children], that [the relinquishment] stands."
+Petitioner answered "[y]es."
+Petitioner was also informed that she had no control over who ultimately adopted the children.
+By order entered on March 11, 2016, the circuit court accepted petitioner's voluntary relinquishment of her parental rights.
 Petitioner did not directly appeal that order.

-Sometime after the relinquishment hearing, the DHHR observed the child in the custody of petitioner and the child's mother, and the DHHR informed the maternal grandmother that if she continued to allow petitioner or the child's mother to have custody of the child, then the DHHR would place the child elsewhere.
-Following the incident with the child's maternal grandmother, petitioner contacted the circuit court and requested a new attorney.
+Pending an order of the circuit court on permanent placement, S.H. was placed with his maternal grandmother, and C.M. was placed with his non-offending father.
+Following the relinquishment hearing, the DHHR observed S.H. in the custody of petitioner and J.H.
+The DHHR informed the maternal grandmother that if she continued to allow petitioner or J.H. to have custody of S.H., then S.H. would be placed with another caretaker.3 Around the same time, C.M.'s non-offending father refused to allow petitioner to visit with C.M.
+Thereafter, petitioner contacted the circuit court and requested a new attorney.
 The circuit court granted the request and appointed petitioner a new attorney.